pivotal-cf-experimental/ops-manager-example/tile-author-issues.md

     a. `['an','array','of'...]`
 1. `dropdown_select` and `multi_select_options` options entries do not state that `name` and `label` are both required.

+### selector
+1. `named_manifests`, do the names have to be the same?
+When can they differ?
+If using `selected_option` to access the manifest they would have to have the same names, for example.
+1. Selectors can only be declared in the top level `property_blueprints` section

 ## More on Product Templates - Manifest